awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

 - [admidio](https://www.admidio.org/) - Admidio is a free open source user management system for websites of organizations and groups.
-The system has a flexible role model so that it’s possible to reflect the structure and permissions of your organization. ([Demo](https://www.admidio.org/demo/), [Source Code](https://github.com/Admidio/admidio)) `GPL-2.0` `PHP`
+The system has a flexible role model so that it's possible to reflect the structure and permissions of your organization. ([Demo](https://www.admidio.org/demo/), [Source Code](https://github.com/Admidio/admidio)) `GPL-2.0` `PHP`
 - [IceHrm](https://icehrm.com/) - IceHrm employee management system allows companies to centralize confidential employee information. ([Demo](https://icehrm.com/demo.php), [Source Code](https://github.com/gamonoid/icehrm)) `Apache-2.0` `PHP`
 - [OrangeHRM](https://www.orangehrm.com/) - OrangeHRM is a comprehensive HRM system that captures all the essential functionalities required for any enterprise. ([Source Code](https://sourceforge.net/projects/orangehrm/)) `GPL-2.0` `PHP`
 - [Sentrifugo](http://www.sentrifugo.com/) - Sentrifugo is a HRM system that can be easily configured to meet your organizational needs. ([Source Code](https://github.com/sapplica/sentrifugo)) `GPL-3.0` `PHP`